deepflowio/docs/translate/translated/02-ce-install/06-cloud-host.md

 # Introduction

-DeepFlow supports monitoring cloud servers and automatically injects cloud resource information into all observability data (AutoTagging) by calling cloud provider APIs.
-Note that DeepFlow Server must run on K8s; if you do not have a K8s cluster, you can refer to the [All-in-One Quick Deployment](./all-in-one/) section to deploy DeepFlow Server first.
+DeepFlow supports monitoring cloud servers and automatically injects cloud resource information into all observability data (AutoTagging) by calling cloud vendor APIs.
+Note that DeepFlow Server must run on K8s.
+If you do not have a K8s cluster, you can refer to the [All-in-One Quick Deployment](./all-in-one/) section to deploy DeepFlow Server first.

 # Deployment Topology